Dental Emergency Dentist in Rancho Bernardo & 4S Ranch

 - Cover the affected area with over-the-counter dental cement if you cannot see us immediately.

 The nature of the break or fracture will limit what we are able to do.
 If a fracture or crack extends into the root, root canal therapy is often the most effective way to retain the tooth.
 In the case of a complete break, your dentist will usually affix the fragment back onto the tooth as a temporary measure.

 When a tooth has been dislodged or loosened from its socket by trauma or decay, it might be possible to save it.
-If the tooth remains in the mouth still attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.
+If the tooth remains in the mouth, still attached to the blood vessels and nerves, there is a good chance that root canal therapy will not be necessary.

-If you have questions or concerns about a dental emergency and live in Rancho Bernardo, 4S Ranch and Poway, Carmel Mountain, and are looking for an emergency dentist, please contact our office for Emergency dentist Rancho Bernardo.
+If you have questions or concerns about a dental emergency dentist Rancho Bernardo, 4S Ranch and Poway, Carmel Mountain, and are looking for an emergency dentist, please contact our office for Emergency dentist Rancho Bernardo.